 But testing the elements of a custom landing page is easy and yields great returns.

 Many clients are afraid they don’t have enough in their budgets for custom landing pages, but the truth of the matter is: when you use non-specific landing pages you can actually damage your campaign because your traffic will land on a page that falls short of their expectations.
 They’ll bounce and you’ll lose potential business.

-We can dramatically improve conversion rates by using our landing pages, and also using A/B and/or multivariate testing to be able to measure headlines/content/imagery, etc. against each other to determine the best possible combination.
+We can dramatically improve conversion rates by using our landing pages, and also using A/B and/or multivariate testing to be able to measure headlines, content, imagery, and other elements against each other to determine the best possible combination.

 Most of our moving company clients focus on two conversion events on their landing pages:

 Visitors can complete one or the other; these are separate action items.